Filecoin Foundation for the Decentralized Web

 FFDW provides funding through strategic partnerships and targeted support rather than open applications:

-• Filecoin Fund for Cultural Preservation: Co-funded with Artizen, supporting projects using decentralized storage to archive cultural works
+• Filecoin Fund for Cultural Preservation: Co-funded with Artizen, supporting projects using decentralised storage to archive cultural works

-• Strategic Partnerships: Direct funding to organizations aligned with mission areas
+• Strategic Partnerships: Direct funding to organisations aligned with mission areas

 • Project-Specific Support: Targeted grants for initiatives in priority areas